Fin Macleod, now head of security on a

 is firmly on Scotland’s crime map" Shots (read

-review) "What a
+the full review) "What a

 truly fantastic book this is! ...a truly